cubasve/Slash-Trash/README.md

 - **No results found for a search:**
   There are many products in a household and it is difficult to compile them all into the application.
 By adding a feature where I can see what items are not returning results, I can add that particular item and its alternatives into the data for future users who want to search for that same item.

+- **Incorporate a swaps dictionary:**
+  Not all user will want to search for swaps using the search bar.
+Some will want a list of them in alphabetical order to look up.
+Adding a sorting functionality that filters them by household area (ex. bathroom, kitchen) would be great.

 - **Seed my data to the local database rather than the production database (MongoAtlas)**